Tymlez/guardian-terraform/README.md

 ## Things to note & Caveats

-GCP is the preferred deployment platform for this repo, trust us when we say EKS sounds like it is all singing and all dancing but it is quite possibly the worst implementation of Kubernetes I have ever seen.
+GCP is the preferred deployment platform for this repo, GKE Autopilot just works, and it is very low drama with excellent debugging and connectivity tools on GCP.

+EKS sounds like it is all singing and all dancing, but it is quite possibly the worst implementation of Kubernetes I have ever seen, everything has a caveat or an additional piece of complexity.

+There are numerous problems associated with EKS that are documented in the code (for example, it is currently not possible to deploy Fargate profiles in EKS via Terraform), where possible I have added supporting documentation as to when this will be feasible.

+## Testing

+Terraform is declarative and whilst there are some methods to develop unit tests in Terraform they are often used to ensure that user input is tested and rather than the code is correct.
+Most problems in Terraform stem from the Upstream providers which are often not in sync with the clouds, this is not something that Unit tests can provide coverage for.